MaxCal88/MaxCal88/README.md

 - 👋 Hi, I’m @MaxCal88
 - 👀 I’m interested in optimization, network design, data science, machine-learning, long-distance running, and good food.
+- 💼 Work is being a Research Scientist at Amazon, working on large optimization and data science projects.
-- 👨🏻‍🎓 I’m currently working to finish my Industrial and Systems Engineering PhD at the University of Southern California.
-My research is focused on utility functions induced by certain and uncertain incentive schemes.
+- 👨🏻‍🎓 I graduated from USC with a PhD in Industrial and Systems Engineering in 2022.
+My research focus was on utility functions under different forms of incentives.
 - 💻 I mostly code in R and Java
 - 🌱 I’m looking to improve my data visualization skills and story-telling with data.
 - 📫 How to reach me: zellnermaximilian@gmail.com